 - Lidocaine and Tetracaine Cream should not be applied to a procedure site after the procedure has been performed.

 - Remove Lidocaine and Tetracaine Cream if skin irritation or a burning sensation occurs during application.

 - In order to minimize the risk of systemic toxicity, do not exceed the recommended amount of drug to apply or the duration of the application [see Overdosage (10)].

-- Avoid eye contact with Lidocaine and Tetracaine Cream.
+- Avoid eye and lip contact with Lidocaine and Tetracaine Cream.

 - Wash hands after handling Lidocaine and Tetracaine Cream.

 - Upon removal from the treatment site, discard the used Lidocaine and Tetracaine Cream in a location that is out of the reach of children and pets.
 Access to Lidocaine and Tetracaine Cream by children or pets should be prevented during usage and storage of the product [see Warnings and Precautions (5.2)].

 - For superficial dermatological procedures, such as dermal filler injection, non-ablative laser facial resurfacing, or pulsed-dye laser therapy, apply Lidocaine and Tetracaine Cream to intact skin for 20 to 30 minutes prior to the procedure.
 See Table 1 for instructions on the amount to apply.

 - For superficial dermatological procedures, such as laser-assisted tattoo removal, apply Lidocaine and Tetracaine Cream to intact skin for 60 minutes prior to the procedure.
 See Table 1 for instructions on the amount to apply.

 The dose of Lidocaine and Tetracaine Cream that provides effective local dermal analgesia depends on the duration of the application.
 Although not specifically studied, a shorter duration of application may result in a less complete dermal analgesia or a shorter duration of adequate dermal analgesia.